eshnil2000/blockchain/README.md

 # Automatically trigger Jenkins build
 ### go to repo/settings/ webhooks/ add new webhook: http://proxy.chainapp.live:8085/github-webhook/
 ### Get webhook from jenkins (settings/ Manage Jenkins’ -> ‘Configure System’.
 Make sure the path to git is correctly set, and choose ‘Manually manage hook URLs” under the ‘Github Web Hook’ section. ==> Reregister hooks
+### First we need to install the GitHub Integration Plugin, this will give us the ability to configure Jenkins to use our Github repository.